DUPR is here!

 Yes!
 Social Sessions are the new name for the games we currently run through OpenSports (as opposed to Pickleball.com).
 For now, these sessions will remain unchanged, with access controlled by the player's old grading level.

-If you want to play in Social Sessions at higher skill level, you can improve your DUPR rating by playing in a Rated Match, then apply for a social grade.
+If you want to play in Social Sessions at higher skill level, you can improve your DUPR rating by playing in a DUPR Rated League, then apply for a social grade.

 Note: Games played in Social Sessions will not affect a player’s DUPR rating if they have one.